sportsclimbs/sportclimbs-2/content/peak/buxton/cowdale/cowdale-topo.md

 Leaning wall, big roof and more to come.

 **15. Laughing at the Rain (7c) *★★★***
 One of the best short routes in the Peak.
 A very hard start and then jugs and finger-locks to the top.
-Overhangs 6m.
+Overhangs by 6metres!

 **Singing in the Rain (7b+)**
-connect the start of Mesmerized with the upper section of Laughing at the Rain.
+This link up connects the start of *Mesmerized* to the upper section of *Laughing at the Rain*.

 **16. Mesmerized (7b) *★★***
 The big hanging corner with a hard entry from the right.
 Regeared at start.

 **17. You Know UFOs (7a+) *★***
 Direct from start of Mesmerized.
-Powerful. **The ET Extension**
-(7b+) climbs the final roof left of the UFO finish.
+Powerful. **The ET Extension** (7b+) climbs the final roof left of the UFO finish.
 Down aid to get the gear back.

 **18. Euphoric (7a)**
 More powerful climbing but gentler above the roof.

 **19. Pneumatic (6c+)**
-powerful bulge and extending moves leftwards and up.
+A powerful bulge and extending moves leftwards and up.

 **20. Ecstatic (6b)**
-difficult bulge to easy crack.
+A difficult bulge is followed by an easy crack.

 **21. Fantastic (6b)**
-long reach to juggy bulge and groove line.
+A long reach to reach the juggy bulge and groove line above.
 Worthwhile

 **22. Traumatic (6b+)**
-slightly better with huge holds and one long pull.
+Slightly better with huge holds and one long pull.

 **23. Check Out (6a) *★***
-awkward bulge to jugs, crack and fine leftwards finish.
+An awkward bulge to jugs, crack and fine leftwards finish.
 Excellent.

-**24. New Nomad (6b+)**
+**24. New Nomad (6b+) *★***
-★ tricky little bulge and crackline to overhang.
+A tricky little bulge and crackline to overhang.

 **25. Napped a Nod (6a+)**
 poor route on right.
 Needs traffic.